 As this species is not uncommon in Kent, the distributional data maintained in this register will be at 1km square (monad) level.
-This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the accompanying 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent Field Club).
+This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the accompanying 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and more inland sites on Hoo and Sheppey were roadsides.

-The 2010-16 records reported fall within the north Kent coastal distribution pattern, but point to Sheppey being more populated than was previously assumed.
+The 2010-17 records reported fall within the north Kent coastal distribution pattern, but point to Sheppey being more populated than was previously assumed.
 They include presence on cindery or gravelly rabbit-disturbed tracks, subject to some compaction; and in a manured area around a cattle feeding station on the grazing marshes; and on drying mud at the margins of brackish dykes and waterbodies.
-The one inland sighting for this period (Eastchurch, Sheppey) was by the side of a main road.
+Some of the